ARYANNNN1234/CIFAR/README.md

-# CIFAR-10 Image Classification with CNN
+# CIFAR-10 Image Classification with CNN and Interpretability

 ## Overview
 This project implements a Convolutional Neural Network (CNN) for multi-class image classification on the CIFAR-10 dataset.
 Beyond standard model training and evaluation, it delves into model interpretability using advanced techniques like Saliency Maps and GradCAM to understand how the CNN makes its predictions.
 The project also explores the impact of various architectural choices during experimentation.